ComradDoge/DogeEU4/README.md

 - Added more sources of monthly liberalism.
 - Increase Scuttle Doctrine chance even more.
 - Conquerors no longer have a defensive bonus.
+- Fixed a bunch of the missing privilege icons.
 - Tweaked some government reforms that were rather weak.
 - Russian modernization gains a yearly innovativeness gain.
 - Tributaries will no longer be colored the overlords colour.